Year 10 Technology Electives

 Café Cuisine is a semester long elective subject in year 10.

 Café Cuisine explores some topics offered in VCE and lends itself towards further studies of VCAL and VET Hospitality.
-Students will study topics such as Safety and Hygiene with regards to commercial operations in the Food Industry.

 Students explore the topics of Safety and Hygiene with regards to commercial operations in the Food Industry.
 Students study and experience the concepts required to run a small business.
 They receive the opportunity to achieve their Food Handlers Certificate and acquire a Dromana College based Barista Certificate.

-To achieve a satisfactory in this elective students complete one Graded Assessment Task (GAT) for the semester based on the intricacies of running a small business, demonstrate their ability to work as a team in a real life cafe situation.
+To achieve a satisfactory pass in this elective students must complete one Graded Assessment Task (GAT) for the semester based on the intricacies of running a small business, demonstrate their ability to work as a team in a real life cafe situation.
 Demonstrate and be competent at preparing and producing a variety of beverages as well as completing an exam that displays their knowledge of the topics explored.

 Students have the opportunity to learn how electronic and mechanical systems work and the components used to make them.
 Students will design, build and test various electronic, mechanical and electromechanical projects.